-Note: A web page and any of the files served from a web server can be set to have a small cached time that time-out after a few minutes, hours, or days and can also be set to not cache on a computer.
-For servers with these settings, the browser will download the file again from the server.
+Any files served from a web server can be set to have a small cached time that times out after a few minutes, hours, or days.
+It also can be configured not to cache on a user's computer.
+For servers with these settings, the browser downloads the file again from the server.
 Also, server-side scripts are never cached, but the pages created by the scripts may be cached.

 Do all browsers save your browsing history?

 Yes.
 By default, all Internet browsers save your browsing history because of all of the advantages it has when browsing the Internet.
 As mentioned above, if you're concerned about your privacy while browsing you can use incognito mode to prevent your browser from saving your browsing history.